Head Start

 Early childhood education and school readiness

-Neighborhood House’s Early Head Start and Head Start programs provide an opportunity for young children to learn, grow, and thrive.
+Neighborhood House’s Head Start programs provide an opportunity for young children to learn, grow, and thrive.
 Our early childhood programs serve children and families in SW and NW Multnomah County.
 We help to prepare children for school by providing age-appropriate learning opportunities that ensure they enter kindergarten ready to learn.

 We strive to support individual family growth and independence.
 We focus on parents as teachers, helping families to be successful in supporting their children’s overall development.